arman-hossain45/Convolution-Neural-Network/README.md

 3.VGG16

-  -> in this  file i apply VGG16  to see the over all accuracy in my own data set and prsoject overall in details
+  -> in this  file i apply VGG16  to see the over all accuracy in my own data set and project overall in details